mdabessa/autocraft/README.md

 3. In-game, configure the scripts in the listening events:
     - `chat.lua` event: `ChatFilter` Required to execute commands.
     - `main.lua` event: `JoinWorld` Only needed when the bot works completely autonomously without using commands or external applications.
-    - `event_chat.lua` event: `ChatFilter` Only needed when using external applications, to send chat events to the database.
+    - `event_chat.lua` event: `ChatFilter` Only needed when using external applications, to send chat events to a list in the bot state.
-    - `event_anything.lua` event: `Anything` Only needed when using external applications, to send events to the database.
+    - `event_anything.lua` event: `Anything` Only needed when using external applications, to send events to a list in the bot state.
-    - `loop.lua` event: `JoinWorld` Only needed when using external applications, to listen for commands from the database.
+    - `loop.lua` event: `JoinWorld` Only needed when using external applications, to listen for commands from a list in the bot state.
-4. If you want to use external applications, configure the database in the `lib/db.lua` file.
+4. If you want to use external applications, your application needs to acess the `macros\state.json` file to get the bot state, the events queue, and the commands queue.
+The `state.json` file is updated automatically by the bot.
-5. If using external applications needs to download in the mods folder the [JDBC Driver](https://jdbc.postgresql.org/download/).

 ## Features
 - **Pathfinding:** Walk to any location, swimming, breaking blocks, and placing blocks as needed.